taocpp/PEGTL/doc/Actions-and-States.md

              template< typename... > class Control,
              typename ParseInput,
              typename...
 States >
-   static bool match( ParseInput& in, States&&... st ) {
+   [[nodiscard]] static bool match( ParseInput& in, States&&... st ) {
-      // Call the function that would have been called otherwise,
+      // This example just makes the same function call the normal control
+      // would have made in the absence of this match function.

-      // in this case without changing anything... return tao::pegtl::match< Rule, A, M, Action, Control >( in, st... );
+      return tao::pegtl::match< Rule, A, M, Action, Control >( in, st... );
    }
 }
 ```

-Implementing a custom `match()` for an action is considered a rather advanced feature that is not used directly very often.
+Implementing a custom `match()` for an action is considered a relatively advanced feature.
-All "changing" action classes mentioned in this document are implemented as actions with `match()`.
+All "changing" action classes mentioned in this document are implemented as actions with `match()`, which also explains why the PEGTL even offers this additional customization point; changing states and changing actions are frequently performed when adding actions to a non-trivial grammar, wherefore it makes sense to make these operations possible through actions, too.

-Their implementations can be found in `<tao/pegtl/change_*.hpp>` and should be studied before implementing a custom action with `match()`.
+The implementations of the included actions can be found in `include/tao/pegtl/action/`.
+They should be studied and understood before implementing a custom action with `match()`.

 ## Nothing